Tristan da Cunha: Geology

-Tristan, along with its neighbouring islands, lies about 400 km east of the Mid-Atlantic Ridge.
+Tristan, along with its neighbouring islands, lies about 400 km (250 miles) east of the Mid-Atlantic Ridge.
 The volcanic activity is unrelated to the Mid-Atlantic Ridge; rather, it is due to a hotspot.

-The steep central cone (The Peak) predominantly is composed of pyroclastic deposits erupted from the central vent.
+The steep central cone (The Peak) is predominantly composed of pyroclastic deposits erupted from the central vent.
 The Base and Main Cliffs are composed mainly of thin basaltic lava flows, commonly separated by thin pyroclastic layers.
 There are over 30 cinder cones on the flanks of the main volcano, many of which have produced small lava flows.
 The October 1961 eruption was preceded by earthquake swarms and rock falls from the Main Cliffs, then lava was erupted on the plain immediately east of the settlement.
-The growing lava mound breached and lava flows were erupted toward the coast.
+The growing lava mound breached and lava flows erupted toward the coast.
 As the eruption waned, an elongate lava dome grew and sealed the vent.

-Inaccessible Island, 35 km southwest of Tristan, is the relic of an older volcanic cone.
+Inaccessible Island, 35 km (22 miles) southwest of Tristan, is the relic of an older volcanic cone.
 Most of the island is composed of basaltic lava flows, but the southwestern part of Inaccessible has numerous trachyte domes and flows.

-Nightingale Island, and nearby Middle and Stoltenhoff Islands, are 34 km south-southwest of Tristan.
-Nightingale mostly is composed of trachyte domes and flows, with some pyroclastic deposits.
+Nightingale Island, and nearby Middle and Stoltenhoff Islands, are 34 km (21 miles) south-southwest of Tristan.
+Nightingale is mostly composed of trachyte domes and flows, with some pyroclastic deposits.
 Middle Island is entirely composed of pyroclastic deposits (intruded by dykes), whereas Stoltenhoff Island is entirely composed of trachyte.

-The island is located in the South Atlantic Anomaly, an area of the Earth with an abnormally weak magnetic field.
+Tristan da Cunha is located in the South Atlantic Anomaly, an area of the Earth with an abnormally weak magnetic field.
 On 14 November 2008 a geomagnetic observatory was inaugurated on the island as part of a joint venture between the Danish Meteorological Institute and DTU Space.